-- a) use SEA as a form of intimidation and coercion so that an individual's sexual orientation or gender is not revealed in countries where it is illegal to identify as - b) develop or seek a sexual relationship between staff in a hierarchical relationship (e.g. manager and direct report; manager and intern) as it creates an unequal power dynamic; - c) record, photograph, transmit, view, distribute intimate or sexual images without the knowledge and consent of all parties; - d) engage in a sexual activity with any DOT employee or associated personnel when they are incapacitated (i.e. asleep, unconscious, under the influence of anesthesia or an intoxicant) and they are unable to voluntarily agree to sexual activity and/or they do not have the control over their body, or they are otherwise unaware that a sexual activity is occurring or are unable to appreciate the nature of the act.

-- e) subject DOT employee or associated personnel to physical, emotional or psychological abuse; - f) engage in behaviour including fondling, holding, kissing, hugging or touching with any staff member which is inappropriate or culturally insensitive; - g) use language, make suggestions or offer advice to a DOT employee or associated personnel which is inappropriate or abusive, including language that causes shame or humiliation, or is belittling or degrading; - h) condone or participate in behaviour with DOT employees or associated personnel which is illegal, unsafe or abusive; - i) communicate with DOT employees and associated personnel on work channels like emails, Skype, and other online or social media platforms in an inappropriate or sexual way; - j) exchange of money, employment, goods, or services for sex, including sexual favors or other forms of humiliating, degrading or exploitative behavior is prohibited.
-This includes exchange of assistance that is due to beneficiaries; - k) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - retaliate against any person who reports an incident or participates in an investigation.
+- a) use SEAH as a form of intimidation and coercion; - b) develop or seek a sexual relationship between staff in a hierarchical relationship (e.g. manager and direct report; manager and intern) as it creates an unequal power dynamic; - c) record, photograph, transmit, view, distribute intimate or sexual images without the knowledge and consent of all parties; - d) engage in a sexual activity with any DOT employee or affiliated personnel when they are incapacitated (i.e. asleep, unconscious, under the influence of anesthesia or an intoxicant) and they are unable to voluntarily agree to sexual activity and/or they do not have the control over their body, or they are otherwise unaware that a sexual activity is occurring or are unable to appreciate the nature of the act. - e) subject DOT employees, affiliated personnel, partners, youth leaders, or youth participants to physical, emotional or psychological abuse; - f) engage in behaviour including fondling, holding, kissing, hugging or touching with any staff member which is inappropriate or culturally insensitive; - g) use language, make suggestions or offer advice to a DOT employee or affiliated personnel which is inappropriate or abusive, including language that causes shame or humiliation, or is belittling or degrading; - h) condone or participate in behaviour with DOT employees or affiliated personnel which is illegal, unsafe or abusive; - i) communicate with DOT employees, implementing partner employees, affiliated personnel, and youth leaders on work channels like emails, Skype, and other online or social media platforms in an inappropriate or sexual way; - j) exchange of money, employment, goods, or services for sex, including sexual favors or other forms of humiliating, degrading or exploitative behavior is prohibited.
+This includes exchange of assistance that is due to participants; - k) stay silent, cover up, or enable any known or suspected safeguarding incident or breach this policy; - I) retaliate against any person who reports an incident or participates in an investigation.
 Retaliation including bullying, coercion or harassment are subject to disciplinary measures and/or dismissal.
 See DOT's Whistleblowing and Violence and Harassment Policies for more details.